mrdonado/health-nlp-node/Readme.md

 This project is still on an early stage of development.
 As soon as there's an online demo available, you'll find a link here.

 ## Get this thing running

-This project contains a Python program that takes jobs from a beanstalkd service, sends them to the analyzer and posts the results to firebase.
-Follow these steps in order to run it on your machine.
+This project contains a nodeJS/Express app that gets jobs via a REST API and inserts them into a beanstalkd queue.

 ### Beanstalkd